Adebank/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ script to replace all characters A and c from input to Z and e 20-hiago script to remove all letters c and C from input 21-reverse script to reverse input
+22-users_and_homes script that display all users and their home directories